nextcloud/gallery/README.md

 ## List of patches
 1. smarter-logger.patch - Logger patch to be able to easily have access to objects, arrays, etc.
-2. The bitmap_preview.patch - Adds support for Photoshop, Illustrator, TIFF, Postscript
+2. bitmap_preview.patch - Adds support for Photoshop, Illustrator, TIFF, Postscript